folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 Start the stripes container:

-  Redirect port 80 from the outside to port 80 of the docker container.
+  Redirect port 80 from the outside to port 80 of the docker container:

 ```
   nohup docker run -d -p 80:80 stripes
 ```

-Log in to your frontend: E.g., go to https://demo.folio.hbz-nrw.de/ in your browser.
+Log in to your frontend: E.g., go to http://<YOUR_HOST_NAME>/ in your browser.

   - Can you see the R3 modules in Settings - Installation details ?